chilmojusuprajasree/Road-Accident-Analysis/README.md

 * Ensuring a user-friendly and understandable dashboard layout.
 * Balancing aesthetics with clear labels and interactive features.

-##### If you have any queries regarding this project feel free to contact me over Linkedin 🌐 - https://bit.ly/3QLfBEz

 #### 🤝 __Thank You for visiting my project page.__